 The flat-field reference files currently in use by the ACS calibration pipeline were

 derived via different methods, depending on the detector and the filter used.
-These “LP-flats” are a combination of two files, a “P-flat” which accounts for the pixel-to-pixel variations in sensitivity, and an “L-flat” which models the low-frequency variations in sensitivity over the detector field of view.
-CCD P-flats were created in the laboratory using an external illumination source, while P-flats for the SBC were taken in-flight using the internal lamps.
-L-flats were derived in-flight from dithered stellar observations of 47 Tucanae for the CCDs and NGC 6681 for the SBC MAMA.
-The two files were then multiplied to make the LP-flats used for calibration.
+These “LP-flats” are a combination of a “P-flat” which accounts for the pixel-to-pixel variations in sensitivity, and of an “L-flat” which models the low-frequency variations in sensitivity over the detector field of view.
+CCD LP-flats were created in the laboratory using an external illumination source and corrected in-flight from dithered stellar observations of 47 Tucanae.
+For the SBC, P-flats were derived from in-flight internal lamp exposures, while the SBC L-flats were derived from dithered NGC 6681 exposures.

 Because the RAS/HOMS optics are opaque below 3500